ark-lang/ark-docs/structures.md

 };
 ```

-To access values in a structure, simply write the structures name, followed by
+To access values in a structure, write the structures name, followed by
 the dot operator, and the members name to access.

 ```